 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This cocktail is extremely simple to make and similar to the godmother, though that one is served on the rocks.
-The combination of vodka and amaretto is always fantastic and, in this case, a healthy pour of heavy cream gives it a lush, rich taste.
-When you add a dusting of nutmeg, the drink has a little extra Christmas cheer.
+This cocktail is extremely simple to make and similar to the godmother, although that's served on the rocks.
+The combination of vodka and amaretto is always fantastic, and in this case, a healthy pour of heavy cream gives it a lush, rich taste.
+When you add a dusting of nutmeg, it's undeniable that the drink has a little extra Christmas cheer.

 Gather the ingredients.

 In a cocktail shaker filled with ice, pour the vodka, amaretto, and heavy cream.

 Garnish with grated nutmeg on top.
 Serve immediately.

 - This cocktail is the perfect candidate for your favorite go-to vodka.
 There's no need use a top-shelf vodka because of the cream.
 Instead, find a great-tasting vodka that fits your budget and keep it in your bar's stock for drinks like this.

 - The amaretto is equally important for this cocktail because it has the same pour as the vodka.
 Consider using a homemade amaretto, which is quite easy and fun to make.

 - The nutmeg really should not be skipped.
 For some cocktails, you can forget about the garnish, but for this one, the nutmeg makes a big impact on the flavor.

 There are choices to make regarding the ingredients of this drink if you need lower fat content, a dairy-free alternative, or are keener on the flavor of other spirits.
 Here's what you can do: